chihungtzeng/gitrss/README.md

 ```
 pip -r requirements.txt --user
 ```
-to installed them in the local directory.
+to install them in the local directory.

-### Installing
+### Installation

 Run the following command:
 ```